 Why?
 Here’s the reasons:

-- Full-body exercise – Indoor rowing requires effort from both your upper and lower body.
+- Full-body exercise – The indoor rowing machine requires effort from both your upper and lower body.
 With a lot of major muscle groups in use this is a tough workout.
 But you can pace yourself, such that this exercise will work for anyone – from novice to athlete.

-- Calorie burning efficiency – because it involves your whole body – you can burn a lot of calories – up to 377 in a 30-minute workout.
+- Calorie burning efficiency – because it involves your whole body – you can burn a lot of calories.
+How many calories does an indoor rowing machine burn?
+It can burn up to 377 in a 30-minute workout.
 This means efficiency – spend less time working out.

 - Low-impact – Indoor rowing involves no jarring impacts to the joints, and doesn’t require extreme mobility.
 For these reasons, this is an excellent cardiovascular and endurance workout for midlifers.
 It’s also great for people who aren’t quite ready for weight bearing exercise.
 And while it can cause some low back strain – using the right form can prevent this.